TD Ameritrade vs. Fidelity: A Choice Between User Experience and Commission Fees

 • Complex platform may not be suitable for beginner investors

-TD Ameritrade is a great choice for experienced investors who are looking for a comprehensive investment platform with advanced trading tools.
+Based on the client reviews TD Ameritrade seems to be more suitable for experienced investors with more requirements for sophisticated tools.
 Its pricing and customer support are also strong selling points.
 However, it may not be the best choice for those looking for international trading options or for beginner investors who need a simpler platform.

 Fidelity